-Sweet Spot Metrics: TSS, kJ’s, CTL & wattage
+Sweet Spot Metrics: TSS, kJ’s, CTL, and Wattage:

-Back in front of the ‘ol computer you’ll want to measure, track, and quantify your work.
-This subject is a whole other article but briefly here’s what to look for until I can write “Sweet Spot Metrics”.
+Back in front of the ‘ol computer, you’ll want to measure, track, and quantify your work.
+This subject is a whole other article but briefly here’s what to look for until I can write the training tip: “Sweet Spot Metrics”.

-Wattage is the easiest way to analyze a specific sweet spot duration in a power file.
-Select the duration you were sweet spotting and verify the normalized power was in fact @ sweet spot wattages.
+Wattage is the easiest way to analyze a specific Sweet Spot duration in a power file.
+Select the duration you were Sweet Spotting and verify the average and normalized power was in fact between sweet spot wattages.

 Frank Overton is the owner, founder and head coach at FasCat Coaching, a cycling coaching company in Boulder, CO.
-To talk with Frank or a FasCat Coach about the how much sweet spot training will make you faster, please call 720.406.7444, or fill out a New Athlete Questionnaire to set up a Coaching Consultation.
+To talk with Frank about Sweet Spot training fill out a New Athlete Questionnaire to set up a Coaching Consultation.
 Additionally, check out the Sweet Spot Plans for only $49 that Frank designed!